Welfare Rights helps people to access their full entitlement to Government benefits. We call this income maximisation.

 - voluntary agencies.

 Welfare Rights staff will arrange a telephone interview.
-You may be referred to a partner agency, or offered an appointment in a local Health and Social Care Partnership office.
+You may be referred to a partner agency, or offered an appointment at a local office.
 Home visits may be available if you are unable to visit a local office.
 Contact us for advice, or to make a referral.

 Appealing a benefit decision

+Available to all North Ayrshire residents.
 If you disagree with a benefit decision you must ask for a Mandatory Revision within 1 month of the date of the decision.
 If the decision is not changed you can appeal - within a month of the review decision.
 When you appeal you must enclose a copy of the Mandatory Revision Decision.
 Appeals should be in writing, on form SSCS1.
-For help or advice on appealing a benefit decision, telephone the Money Matters helpline on 01294 310456.
+Contact Money Matters for advice on appealing a benefit decision.

 Many people have been affected by decisions to 'sanction' their payment of Employment Support Allowance or Job Seekers Allowance.
 These decisions can be challenged by asking for a Mandatory Review or appealing.
 For more information, download our Benefit Sanctions leaflet (PDF, 119kb).